SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

-When you create an  **Add-in for SharePoint 2013** project in Visual Studio 2012, references to the .NET Framework assemblies, **Microsoft.SharePoint.Client.Runtime.dll** and **Microsoft.SharePoint.Client.dll**, are automatically added to the project.
+When you create an  **Add-in for SharePoint** project in Visual Studio 2012, references to the .NET Framework assemblies, **Microsoft.SharePoint.Client.Runtime.dll** and **Microsoft.SharePoint.Client.dll**, are automatically added to the project.
 For other kinds of projects, such as .NET Framework applications or console applications, you should add these references.
-The files are located on any SharePoint 2013 server at %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\15\ISAPI.
+The files are located on any SharePoint server at %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\15\ISAPI.